DFRobot/arduino-projects/README.md

 * *DDNS* − A simple, but useful library for DDNS on your Arduino board

 * *BrdVerify* - When you make a board of AVR MCU, you can using the library to test your board.   include: liquid,  short circuit, open circuit and Serial.
+Here is a testbed board for you, see https://github.com/DFRobot/TestBed/tree/master